 There are three main processes at work in the sea.
 These are erosion, transportation and deposition.

-Erosion is destructive waves wearing away the coast.
+Erosion is the wearing away of the land by the sea.
+This often involves destructive waves wearing away the coast.

-There are four main processes which cause coastal erosion.
-These are corrasion/abrasion, hydraulic action, attrition and corrosion/solution.
+There are five main processes which cause coastal erosion.
+These are corrasion, abrasion, hydraulic action, attrition and corrosion/solution.

 When waves hit the base of a cliff air is compressed into cracks.
 When the wave retreats the air rushes out of the gap.
 Often this causes cliff material to break away.
 This process is known as hydraulic action.